Who was Marilyn Monroe?

 When did Marilyn Monroe live?

 Norma Jeane Mortenson was born on June 1, 1926 in Los Angeles, California.
 This original last name was entirely speculative as her mother did not know who her birth father was.
 She was later baptized with her mother’s last name, and became Norma Jeane Baker.
-In 1946, she began going by the stage name Marilyn Monroe and legally changed it in 1956.
-During her marriages she used her various husbands’ last names.
+In 1946, she started going by the stage name Marilyn Monroe and legally changed it in 1956.
+During her marriages she sometimes used her various husbands’ last names.
 She died of an overdose of barbiturates (sleeping pills) on August 5, 1962 at age 36 in Los Angeles.

 Why is Marilyn Monroe famous?